zenithexe/YTCraft/README.md

       and If Watching > 1000 they can also spawn RAVAGER.
    */
    ```
-  5. Once you have configure the `config.yml`.
+  4. Once you have configure the `config.yml`.
 You are done and can now start the Minecraft Server.

-  6. To start the Plugin use the command `/ytcraft start` in in-game chat.
+  5. To start the Plugin use the command `/ytcraft start` in in-game chat.
 ---
 **Note :**
    - You can setup the `API_KEY` and `Video_ID` later through command.
+Check out [Plugin Commands](/markdowns/PluginCommands.md)

    - The `Video_ID` can be grabbed from the Youtube URL. `https://www.youtube.com/watch?v={VIDEO_ID}`

    - Configuring the `MOBS` List, you have to follow Standard Minecraft Entity-Type Naming.\
-     Example, for Zombiefied Piglin use `ZOMBIEFIED_PIGLIN`
+     Example, for Zombiefied Piglin use `ZOMBIEFIED_PIGLIN`.
+Check out the [Entity Naming Guide](/markdowns/EntityNaming.md)
 ---
-Also, Check out the [Entity Naming Guide](/markdowns/EntityNaming.md) and [Plugin Commands](/markdowns/PluginCommands.md)